Princeton-HCI/cos-atproto-pds/bluesky-pds/README.md

 The files included are:

-- `debug.py` — for basic connection checks
+- `debug.py` — for basic database and connectivity checks
-- `ingest.py` — for firehose ingestion
+- `ingest.py` — ATProto firehose ingestion (posts)
+- `identify.py` — author discovery and profile aggregation
+- `embed_posts.py` — generates embeddings for posts
+- `embed_authors.py` — generates embeddings for authors
-- `prune.py` — to clean older posts out of the Cloud SQL database
+- `prune.py` — monitors database size and prunes old posts
-- `api.py` — FastAPI-based search API
+- `api.py` — FastAPI-powered search and vector query API

-It is imparitive to run each script manually in the order listed above to ensure the service is working properly.
+It is **no longer imperative** to run these scripts manually for normal operation, as they are typically managed via the provided shell scripts.

+However, if you do choose to run them manually (for debugging or initial validation), the recommended order is:

+1. `ingest.py`
+2. `identify.py`
+3. `embed_posts.py`
+4. `embed_authors.py`
+5. `prune.py`
+6. `api.py`

+This order ensures data flows correctly from ingestion → author aggregation → embedding → pruning → API exposure.

 Before running them however, update the example .env file in a text editor: